Cracking the code: Understanding commodity market prices

 Why do commodity prices fluctuate?

 Commodity prices don’t move randomly; they respond to a mix of fundamental and speculative factors.
-Think of it like baking a cake-some ingredients (fundamentals) set the base, while others (speculation) add unexpected flavors.
+Think of it like baking: fundamentals set the base, speculation adds the flavour.

 The fundamentals: Real-world influences

-Supply and Demand: The classic economic rule-when supply is low and demand is high, prices rise.
-For example, gold prices often increase during wedding seasons in India due to high jewelry demand.
+Supply and demand: The classic economic rule.
+When supply is low and demand is high, prices rise.
+For example, gold prices often increase during wedding seasons in India due to high jewellery demand.

 Mother Nature plays a big role, especially for agricultural commodities.
 A drought in a coffee-growing region?
 Expect higher prices for your daily brew.